What is protective isolation?

 You might not feel like doing much at all, but even a small amount of activity can help reduce fatigue and improve your physical strength.
 Moving around in your room will also stop you feeling stiff.
 Ask to speak to a physiotherapist so they can give you some specific advice about exercises you can do safely during your recovery.
 This will probably be a series of low impact stretches and yoga poses.

 You might also be given some simple breathing techniques to do daily.
 This will reduce the chance of you developing a chest infection.

 It can be difficult to sleep in unfamiliar surroundings, and your sleep will be disrupted by your medical team checking on your progress every four hours.
 However, it’s still a good idea to keep your curtains open and let natural light in during the day.
 It will keep your day/night cycle in sync, so you are more awake during the day and ready to sleep at night.

 For more information and handy tips on how to get a better night’s sleep, visit anthonynolan.org/fatigue

 Keeping in touch with loved ones

 Most hospitals will let you select two or three people who can enter your room and be with you for most of your time in isolation.

 They will also be able to bring things in from home that you may have forgotten, or that you decide you need during your stay.
-Other friends and family will be able to come and see you – they may or may not be allowed into your room but can talk to you through an intercom or your mobile phones.
+Other friends and family will be able to come and see you – they may or may not be allowed into your room but you can talk to each other through an intercom or on your mobile phones.

 However, it’s perfectly normal if there are times when you don’t feel like seeing visitors.
 Try to not feel guilty about letting someone else down.
 Your wellbeing is the most important thing to you and they will understand that you have to put your recovery first.